vidhya330/python-Internship/Day 4/README 4.md

 python app.py

-3. Open API in browser or test with Postman at:
+3. Open API in browser test at:

 http://127.0.0.1:5000